My Favorite Albums of 2024

 As accomplished as these musicians are--and as sophisticated these songs are--I'm not much of a fan of this kind of heavy blues-jazz-rock music, and yet I cannot deny the "Wow!" factor that these guys' performances evoke from me: all three of them; multiple times in each and every song!
 There is no better guitarist on the planet right now than Guthrie Govan, there is probably no better drummer on the planet right now than Marco Minneman, and this bass player really impresses.
 It's too bad that all of the music here seems to draw from already-familiar, previously rendered sounds, riffs, forms, and structures as it seems that the possibilities for the creation of new music with these guys is totally possible: they have the talent and skill and understanding to go "where no one has gone before."
 But, other than piecing together their own unique and unusual collages of song bits, they don't.
 At the same time the boys owe so much to the masters of the past--especially the likes of Jeff Beck, Tony Levin, Steve Vai, Stevie Ray Vaughan, and Vinnie Colaiuta.

 91.5625 on the Fishscales = A-/five stars; a minor masterpiece of stunning musicianship from three of the 21st Century's most virtuosic instrumentalists.
 Despite the fact that I don't always like the musical sounds, styles, or palettes presented here, I can only recommend this album very highly to any music lover.
+Duck has to be 2024's album with the most impressive collective instrumental performances.

 91.5625 on the Fishscales = A-/five stars; a minor masterpiece of stunning musicianship from three of the 21st Century's most virtuosic instrumentalists.
 Despite the fact that I don't always like the musical sounds, styles, or palettes presented here, I can only recommend this album very highly to any music lover.
+Duck has to be 2024's album with the most impressive collective instrumental performances.

 SLIFT Ilion